Skip to content

 If you are unfamiliar with a piece of code or wish to avoid following instructions or tutorials, you may encounter severe glitches that are difficult to fix.

-A bit of programming knowledge is a prerequisite for using WordPress’s supreme system wholly; therefore, it becomes cumbersome compared to Wix.
+A basic understanding of programming is a prerequisite for utilizing WordPress’s comprehensive system fully; therefore, it becomes more cumbersome compared to Wix.
 We will discuss this later in this post.

-• WordPress’ SEO options are limited, and as a user, you may want to install a plugin that handles SEO needs better.
+• WordPress’s SEO options are limited; as a user, consider installing a plugin that better addresses your SEO needs.
 Most WordPress users report Yoast as an excellent alternative.

-• If more storage is the butter of your work, you will quickly find WordPress an exclusive option pricier than some of its competition.
+• If more storage is the butter of your work, you will quickly find WordPress an exclusive option that is pricier than some of its competitors.

 WordPress is a first-rate choice if you have some coding know-how or are not afraid to learn and follow tutorials.